elgs/leanweb/README.md

 you to specifiy which DOM element to start with, which defaults to the current `shadowRoot`.

+#### LWElement.domReady()
+`domReady()` will be called after all initial DOM events are bound, and all DOM interpolations are evaluated.
+This method is meant to be overriden and is a graet place to send events to the event bus.

 ### LWEventBus
 `LWElement` comes with an instance of `LWEventBus` that helps web components to talk to each other by sending and receiving events and data.
 You could use your